cemcshane/project-studentgrader/README.md

 <h2> How to access our program:</h2>
 <ol>
-   <li> Clone the repository to your device via the command line. </li>
+   <li> Clone the repository to your device via the command line.
+NOTE: If you're a Windows user, go to Start and type cmd into your search bar, then hit enter.
+You will need to use this terminal.</li>
+   <li> Navigate to the src folder (cd project-studentgrader/GradingProject/src) </li>
+   <li> Run the command javac projectfiles/*.java (if this gives you trouble, you might not have Java properly installed on your machine--https://stackoverflow.com/questions/7709041/javac-is-not-recognized-as-an-internal-or-external-command-operable-program-or may help)</li>
+   <li> Run the command java projectfiles/GraderHome (final program output will be printed to the console, not GUI) </li>
 </ol>